TonyD68-code/snooker_scoreboard_MS2/README.md

 - Input player names intuitively
 - Quickly grasp the scoring interface
 - Track scores without confusion
+- see highest break
+- see current break
+- see current player
+- see current frame
+- see score
+- see foul points
+- see current player's score

 ### Returning Visitor Goals
 - Quickly start new matches